 How We Work

 Ombudsman Toronto's work takes many shapes and forms.
 We listen to and analyze all complaints to determine whether and how we can help.
-If we are unable to handle the complaint because it is outside our jurisdiction or it is premature because efforts have not been made to resolve the issue at the City, we refer the complainant to the appropriate person or organization.
+If we are unable to handle the complaint because it is outside our jurisdiction, or it is premature because efforts have not been made to resolve the issue at the City, we refer the complainant to the appropriate person or organization.

 We work as informally, practically and quickly as possible to understand and resolve problems.
 We consider the issues, gather information, mediate and search for resolutions.
 We call this work conducting an Enquiry.
 An Enquiry may take anywhere from a couple of days to several months to complete, depending on its complexity.

-Although not directly part of our investigative work, Ombudsman Toronto also offers consultation to all City divisions, agencies, corporations and adjudicative bodies within our jurisdiction to help improve services.
+Although not directly part of our investigative work, Ombudsman Toronto also offers consultation to all City divisions, agencies, corporations and local boards within our jurisdiction to help improve services.
 This is known as "proactive ombudsmanship".

-We offer outreach sessions to help the public learn about our work.
+We also offer outreach sessions to help the public learn about our work.